zoylendt/zoylendt.github.io/content/Note Taking/quartz config changes.md

 This post's topic are the changes I made of my quartz instance, in order to differentiate its appearance from the default config.

+The main drawback of changing core components of Quartz is, that an upstream update might i

 The inspirations for this changes come from the [Quartz Showcases](https://quartz.jzhao.xyz/showcase), mainly the following ones:

   - Change the [Layout](https://quartz.jzhao.xyz/layout) for all pages